After a hard morning at Little Falls Golf Course Aug 13th 2015

 14 golfers toured the course Playing Scramble golf, each player had to use 2 of thier drive on the front nine and the back nine, all played from the red tees.

-Jerry Cripps team of Dave Warren, Scottie Russell and Vern Herbert toured the course in 74 strokes good for a tie for first place.
+Jerry Cripps team of Dave Warren, Scottie Russell and Vern Hebert toured the course in 74 strokes good for a tie for first place.

 Jean Lambert’s team also shot a 74 to share the weekly honors, Franco Calvelli, Ed Kennedy and Richard Lampi made up this team.